Healthy Land, Healthy People

 Conservation network planning will help make sure biodiversity and ecosystem integrity are maintained into the future.

-Healthy Land, Healthy People outlines two clear conservation network planning priorities to be achieved by the GNWT by 2021 in partnership with Aboriginal governments and other planning partners:
+Healthy Land, Healthy People outlines two clear conservation network planning priorities to be achieved by the GNWT by 2021 in partnership with Indigenous governments and organizations, and other planning partners:

 - Conclude the planning and decision-making for each existing candidate area to point of final decision on establishment.